-The Wildlife and Fisheries Biology curriculum focuses on the biology, ecology, management, and conservation of animal populations that range from species common enough to be hunted/fished to species that are endangered.
-Management strategies include direct manipulation of populations or indirect manipulation through alteration of habitat.
-Courses emphasize applied ecology and techniques for bringing populations into balance, and provide hands-on experience in labs and field trips.
-The four-year curriculum provides an excellent background for many wildlife and fisheries-related positions.
+The Wildlife and Fisheries Biology program focuses on the biology, ecology, management, and conservation of animal populations that range from species common enough to be hunted/fished to species that are threatened and endangered.
+Management strategies include direct manipulation of populations or indirect manipulation through alteration of habitat and other landscape conditions.
+Courses emphasize applied ecology and techniques for bringing populations into balance and provide hands-on experience in labs and field trips.
+The four-year curriculum emphasizes interdisciplinary wildlife science and provides a background for many wildlife and fisheries-related positions.

 All students enrolled in the Wildlife and Fisheries Biology major complete the same core of courses during the first year.
 As sophomores, students elect either the Wildlife Biology or the Fisheries Biology concentration.

 - Fisheries Biology: 8 Semester Plan for Fisheries Biology (PDF)

 - Wildlife Biology: 8 Semester Plan for Wildlife Biology (PDF)

 The curriculum includes summer field courses in ornithology and habitat and population measurements as well as extensive laboratory and field work during the regular academic year.
 Fisheries students participate in field labs on Lake Champlain while on board the School's research vessel, the Melosira.
 Students can opt to take a Spring Break travel field course in Florida or Texas, among other travel courses throughout the year.

 The student-led Wildlife and Fisheries Society offers educational and social activities.
 Students participate in field trips, assist state biologists with deer check stations, fish marking, habitat restoration, and faunal surveys, and engage in professional meetings and workshops.

 Learn more about internship, career, service-learning, research, and study abroad opportunities through our Office of Experiential Learning and from our in-house Career Counselor & Internship Coordinator.